0r4n63Ju1c3/CapStone-/README.rst

 Challenges
 ----------

 1. Working with the IoT team
-  a.
-Scheduling conflicts between when teams were available to work
-     on the source code.
+  * Scheduling conflicts between when teams were available to work on the source code.
-  b.
-Deletion of code or refactoring requirements.
+  * Deletion of code or refactoring requirements.

 3. Wireless network congestion inside of USAFA made it difficult to get packet capture.